-‘A Character’ by William Wordsworth is a five stanza poem which is divided into sets of four lines, or quatrains.
-Each of these quatrains follows a consistent and structured rhyming pattern of aabb, alternating end sounds as the poet saw fit from stanza to stanza.
+‘A Character’ by William Wordsworth is a five stanza poem that is divided into sets of four lines, or quatrains.
+Each of these quatrains follows a consistent and structured rhyming pattern of AABB, alternating end sounds as the poet saw fit from stanza to stanza.
 In regards to meter, Wordsworth was also very consistent.
 Each line contains four beats, or iambs.
 The first is unstressed and the second stressed, making the poem into iambic tetrameter.

 A reader should also take note of the thoughtful and varying mood of the poem.
-There is a general feeling of pensiveness and meditativeness to the text.
+There is a general feeling of pensiveness and meditativeness in the text.
 There are also moments where Wordsworth has chosen to use alliteration and hyperbole.
 Alliteration can be seen in phrases like, “ shame scarcely seeming” and “such strength.”
-Hyperbole, which refers to the overstating of facts or the stretching of truth, is seen towards the end of the poem in the speaker’s statement that he’d be happy for “five centuries.”
+Hyperbole, which refers to the overstating of facts or the stretching of the truth, is seen towards the end of the poem in the speaker’s statement that he’d be happy for “five centuries.”

 Summary of A Character

 The poem begins with the speaker stating that “Nature” has found a way to imbue the face of “man” with an endless array of emotions.
 He is able to read these emotions and sees them as being both contrasting and complementary.
 The speaker points out “thought and no thought” as well as “pleasure and gloom.”